 Basically, the coaching conversation can meander in all possible directions.
 But the GROW model represents a certain sequence: Goal – Roadblocks – Opportunities – Will.
 In other words target/goal – reality check – possibilities – will to implement.

 Firstly, Goal names the topic, expressed as a goal.
 The term contract is usually used for this.
 Obviously, the clearer I can work it out in the beginning, the more creative and shorter the conversation will be.
 But be careful: sometimes the client cannot express his or her key question, and it only becomes clear in the course of the conversation.
 Surely the goal then changes, or is further developed, thus jumping back to the starting point from a later phase.

 Secondly, the reality of the coachee must first be worked out.
 Of course gaining insight (Kurt Lewin) is possible here.
 However, roadblocks is the more accurate word here: what stands in the way of achieving the goal?
 For example, I ask as a starter: Why don’t you just do it?
 In contrast, the understanding of past causes is less important to me!

 Questions as core of Coaching Competence

 Of course, the methodological basis of business coaching as well as career coaching is asking questions – clear w-questions, what, how, with what, why.
 Obviously only one question at a time.
 Interviewers and moderators on TV are not role models in this respect!
 In addition, there is the broad spectrum of systemic questions – see the box on the right:

 - Open questions aim to gain a lot of information: “Who, where, what, how, with what, for what purpose …?”

-- On the one hand, hypothetical questions test possibilities: “Could it be that …?”
+- Then again, hypothetical questions test possibilities: “Could it be that …?”

-Typical coaching topics are:
+Typical topics of coaching are:

 - First and foremost, the creation of personal relationships, also with employees, superiors, customers …